 For the NV center, the optical dipole transitions correspond to energies around 1.945 eV (or 637 nm in wavelength)~\cite{davies1976optical}.
 In fluorescence spectroscopy, the optical dipole transitions are observed as a zero phonon line followed by a broad phonon sideband that extend to $\sim800$ nm~\cite{jelezko2006single}.
 The branching ratio of the zero phonon line is typically $\sim3\%$~\cite{faraon2011resonant}.
 Local strain lifts the degeneracy of the two dipole moments, so that they are typically separated by a few GHz which is considerably below the thermal energy in most measurement scenarios (4 K to room temperature).
 Therefore, excitation of either dipole moment is followed by phonon-assisted population exchange between the excited states and eventually radiative decay to the ground states via one of the dipole transitions (Figure~\ref{atomicStructure}b).
 If the population exchange within the excited states occurs more quickly than radiative decay, then the excited-state populations achieve thermal equilibrium prior to decay leading to both dipole transitions occurring with equal probability~\cite{kaiser2009polarization} (see Supplementary Section 1).
-Emission from the electric dipoles incoherently sums to yield radiation of photons that spectrally overlap at room temperature, with the overall rate of single-photon emission being the average between the radiative rate of each dipole moment ($R_X$ and $R_Y$): $R=(R_X + R_Y)/2$.
+Since there is no correlation between subsequent emitted photons from $X$ and $Y$ electric dipoles, the emission is dynamically random and has been demonstrated experimentally in \mbox{\cite{abe2017dynamically}}.
+Therefore, we can assume that the unpolarized emission from the electric dipoles incoherently sums to yield radiation of photons that spectrally overlap at room temperature, with the overall rate of single-photon emission being the average between the radiative rate of each dipole moment ($R_X$ and $R_Y$): $R=(R_X + R_Y)/2$.